 The aim of this site is to give an overview of what Bitcoin is and how it is different than the traditional currencies.
-Explained in a simple and understandable way.
 Bitcoin is unlike any other financial system.
-It is hard to understand its complexity, so give yourself some time.
+It’s very complex, so don’t expect to understand it from the first time.

 What is Bitcoin?